 SERVING SUGGESTIONS

-You could top the drink with whipped cream, a sprinkle of cinnamon, or whipped coconut cream if so desired!
+You could top this chai drink with whipped cream, frothed milk or creamer, a sprinkle of cinnamon, or whipped coconut cream if desired!

 Best Sweeteners For Chai Latte